 Want to be part of a life changing international development project in South Africa?
 In August 2023 our Gryphons Abroad project will return and we will deliver a new pilot project engaging young people in rural South Africa in a programme of cycling, sport and education.
 The project has aspiration, cultural & global awareness and employability for both UK students and South African pupils at its heart and you’ll develop a range of skills which set you apart when you leave University.

 Find out more about the project and how you could be part of the 2023 team below!

 Find out more about the project and find out how you could be part of the team going next year below.

-The Gryphons Abroad project has two aspects
+The Gryphons Abroad project has three aspects

 If you have any questions about the Gryphons Abroad Programme then contact us;